Paid Time Off Benefits

-Updated to reflect amendments to the School Visitation Rights Act, effective January 1, 2019.
+Updated to reflect amendments to the School Visitation Rights Act, effective August 1, 2020.

 Information, resources and tools on Paid Time Off Benefits.